Tamely ramified torsors and parabolic bundles: Torsors with prescribed ramification

 \begin{theorem} Let $X/k$ be a proper scheme of finite type, endowed with a simple normal crossings divisor $D$.
 Assume that $X$ is geometrically connected and geometrically reduced.
 There exists a finite abelian group scheme $G/k$ and a tamely ramified $G$-torsor $Y\longrightarrow X$ with ramification data $(\mathbf D,\mathbf r)$ if and only if for each closed point $x$ of $D$, and for all $\mathbf l \in \mathbb Z^I $, such that $0\leq \mathbf l<\mathbf r_x$, there exists an object $\mathcal E_\cdot$ in $\EFPar(X,\mathbf D)^{bas}$ with weights in $\frac{1}{\mathbf r}\mathbb Z^I$, satisfying the condition that $\mathcal E_\cdot$ admits $\mathbf l /\mathbf r $ as a weight at $x$. \end{theorem}

 The proof is given in Section \ref{sec:stack_int} after collecting some preliminary results. \begin{remark}\mbox{} \begin{enumerate} \item The ``only if'' part is straightforward, and we can moreover produce an essentially finite vector bundle $\mathcal E_\cdot$ independent on $x$ and $\mathbf l$.
 Namely, it is easy to see that the parabolic bundle associated to $\mathcal O_Y$ via the equivariant-parabolic correspondence (see \cite{bis:par,bor:corr}) verifies the required property.
 It is thus rather remarkable that the ``if'' part is true. \item We have assumed for simplicity that $D$ is a simple normal crossings divisor.
-But the theorem should hold with the same proof for a general normal crossings divisor, if on one hand one uses the definition of parabolic sheaves given in \cite{bv:par_sheaves}, and on the other hand one modifies Definition \ref{def:tame_torsor} so that Proposition \ref{prop:equiv} holds with the refined stack of roots used in \cite{bv:par_sheaves}. \item If one removes the hypothesis that $G$ is abelian (and accordingly one considers non-necessarily basic parabolic vector bundles) the statement of the theorem makes sense but is very likely wrong, see Remark \ref{rem:rydh}.
+But the theorem should hold with the same proof for a general normal crossings divisor, if on one hand one uses the definition of parabolic sheaves given in \cite{bv:par_sheaves}, and on the other hand one modifies Definition \ref{def:tame_torsor} so that Proposition \ref{prop:equiv} holds with the refined stack of roots used in \cite{bv:par_sheaves}\footnote{While this paper was under review, this result has been shown in greater generality by Eric Ahlqvist, see \cite{ahl:building}.} \item If one removes the hypothesis that $G$ is abelian (and accordingly one considers non-necessarily basic parabolic vector bundles) the statement of the theorem makes sense but is very likely wrong, see Remark \ref{rem:rydh}.
 The culprit is our Definition \ref{def:tame_torsor} of a tame torsor which appears to be wrong for our purposes in the non-abelian setup.
 We do not know how to improve it in order to get a correct statement. \end{enumerate} \end{remark}